Telepoll

-Telepoll was a Canadian talk show television series which aired on CTV between 1961 and 1965.
+Telepoll is a Canadian talk show television series which aired on CTV between 1961 and 1965.
 It was hosted by Royce Frith.

 Premise

 Each week, a guest panel was invited to discuss a current event.
 Pre-selected viewers were also polled and their responses were tabulated and presented on the next show.
 Each episode cost an estimated $3500 (CAD), among the most expensive domestic CTV productions.
 CNCP Telecommunications was Telepolls sponsor.

 Peter Jennings, then based at CTV's Ottawa affiliate CJOH-TV, was a correspondent for the program.

 Notable episodes

 Glen Haw, a lawyer for the Jehovah's Witnesses sect appeared on 14 January 1961 to discuss their doctrine against blood transfusions.
 Haw stormed off the set following a statement by Kildare Dobbs, another panelist on that episode.

 The newspaper industry was the subject of a 3 January 1965 episode.
 The poll on that occasion found that three-quarters of respondents felt that Canada's papers did a "good job" covering the news, although 55% of those polled indicated the papers placed too much emphasis on sensationalism.